 Character Traits of Good Coaches

 Certified courses are an important foundation for a coach.
-They could prove to be the “golden ticket” within a coaching career.
-This is because, when looking for a coach, many prospective clients are looking for someone whose coaching foundation is reputable.
-One of the ways to advantage yourself, within the coaching arena, is to have a basic understanding of psychology.
-This is because of the rapid rate of change across people’s personal and business lives.
-Thus, the need for a coach to have a good and more in-depth understanding of the human psyche.
+They often prove to be the “golden ticket” within a coaching career.
+This is because, when looking for a coach, many prospective clients look specifically for someone with a reputable coaching foundation.
+The primary way of doing this is to check where a prospective coach qualified.